 Purchasing a drum kit with too many bells and whistles before you know how to use it can hurt your chances of learning to play successfully.
 By opting for a cheap drum set with just the basics, you can keep things simple while you develop your skills.

-To help you pick the perfect first drum set, we’ve compiled a list of the best beginner-friendly cheap drum sets with some tips, pros, and cons.
+To help you save a good few hundred dollars from spending, we’ve compiled a list of the best cheap drum sets with some tips, pros, and cons.

 1. Pearl RS525SCC706 Roadshow 5-Piece Drum Set